The Delta variant is more infectious and is leading to more COVID-19 cases in children than previous strains.

 Children should be dressed in appropriate clothing, so they’re comfortable — not sweating or shivering.

-Parents and carers should make sure the child drinks lots of fluids.
+Parents and carers should make sure the child drinks lots of fluids of slot online.
 They can also take paracetamol or ibuprofen if they are uncomfortable with pain or fever.
 These medicines should be administered as directed in the product information or by a health professional.

 Warning signs of deterioration include prolonged fever (for more than five days), difficulty breathing or chest pain.

 Some children get severe abdominal pain, vomiting and/or diarrhoea.
 It’s important to encourage these children to frequently drink fluids.
 It’s a concern if they’re drinking less or passing urine less than half of what they normally would, or if they are excessively sleepy or irritable.

 For these or other serious concerns, parents and carers should seek urgent advice from their care team.
 In an emergency, they should request ambulance assistance, informing the operator the child has COVID.

 Don’t some children end up in hospital or intensive care?